-- Fit two location bushes in Green dot holes.
-(The Green dots must be uppermost.)
+- Leave the two location bushes in holes marked Green dot.
+(The Green dots must be uppermost).
 Leave the length stop bush in position. - Place the template onto the worktop to be cut, ensuring the location bushes are touching the worktop.
-Now cramp securely in position using two quick action clamps ensuring they will not foul the router path. - Set cutter depth. - Plunge router and cut joint in a series of passes, feeding left to right.
+Now cramp securely in position using two quick action clamps or the accessory clamps ensuring they will not foul the router path. - Set cutter depth. - Plunge router and cut joint in a series of passes, feeding left to right.
 At the end of each cut release plunge.